AlSch092/WatchpointObfuscation/README.md

 <img width="587" height="328" alt="image" src="https://github.com/user-attachments/assets/2056fbf0-edfd-4903-ba33-bccbc6d188d8" />

 * Despite the value at the address being incremented several times, no instructions are found to be writing or reading it.
-Since there are 200+ shared views, finding the one which actually triggers watchpoints becomes tedious, and we can't easily find static pointers to this data until we find the writable view
+Since there are 200+ shared views, finding the one which actually triggers watchpoints becomes tedious, and we can't easily find static pointers to this data until we find the writable view.
+This creates incentive to inject custom logic into the binary (or open a process handle and read memory externally), which creates detectable fragments

 ## Example output